 Download Registry Fix

 I am now, able to see the mount option and it works perfectly fine.
-I have attached the registry file here so in case if you run into similar problem you can just import this registry key.
+I have attached the registry file here so in case if you run into a similar problem you can just import this registry key.
 You can download the file to fix this problem by clicking here.

 Do always create a system restore point first, before making any changes to your system.